Can You Remove Medical Debt? (Yes, Under New Rules)

 Provide the account number and clearly state why the item should be removed (e.g., "This account is a medical debt under $500 and violates current reporting policies").

-By law, the bureau has 30 days to investigate and remove the unverifiable or non-compliant debt.
+By law, the bureau has 30-45 days to investigate; FCRA requires them to remove the unverifiable or non-compliant debt.

 How To Dispute Medical Debt In Credit Report Effectively